-Have you ever been called something so out of the box it takes you back and remains at the forefront of your brain all day?
+Have you ever been called something so out of the box that it takes you back and remains at the forefront of your brain all day?

 The other day I had to send out an email for business.
-I am not overly frilly when it comes to work (actually I think the a good description would be ‘matter of fact’) but I never try to be mean or rude.
-That wouldn’t work out to well for me in the end would it?
+I am not overly frilly when it comes to work (actually I think the a good description would be ‘matter of fact’), but I never try to be mean or rude.
+That wouldn’t work out to well for me in the end, would it?

 I really think you lose a lot in basic interaction via the internet and often I find myself not commenting on things the way I would say it in person because of that very reason.
-I spend time thinking that the things I write are probably not going to be read as I intended them and that someones feelings may get hurt which is a shame because if it was a normal face to face interaction, the sarcastic tone would be heard, the amusing facial expression would be seen and the true intention of an otherwise harmless comment would be understood.
+I spend time thinking that the things I write are probably not going to be read as I intended them and that someone's feelings may get hurt, which is a shame, because if it was a normal face to face interaction, the sarcastic tone would be heard, the amusing facial expression would be seen and the true intention of an otherwise harmless comment would be understood.

 For the Base:

-- 1/2 cup (one stick) butter
+- ½ cup (one stick) butter

-- 1/4 cup sugar
+- ¼ cup sugar

-- 1/3 cup cocoa
+- ⅓ cup cocoa

 - 1 egg

-- 1 3/4 cups graham cracker crumbs
+- 1 ¾ cups graham cracker crumbs

-- 3/4 cup coconut
+- ¾ cup coconut

-- 1/2 cup (one stick) butter, softened
+- ½ cup (one stick) butter, softened

 - 3 tbs milk

-- 1 tsp vanilla
+- 1 teaspoon vanilla